ver0niqueg/ver0niqueg/README.md

 # Hi there, I am Veronique ! ⋆˚✿˖°

+---

+## Status

+I am looking for a 6 months internship in web development or data science

+---

+## About me
 - Student at 42 Paris interested in web development and data science
+- Experience of 4 years as a Production Assistant in a Travel tech start-up
 - Love learning new skills and new technologies
 - Sharing my projects here ;)